 - Inspired me to find a violin teacher and start learning one of the most challenging instruments.

-I will describe some of the points in more detail in upcoming posts, but what makes Japanese anime unique for me is the depth of characters and unlimited fantasy.
+I might describe some of the points in more detail in upcoming posts, but what makes Japanese anime unique for me is the depth of characters and unlimited fantasy.

-I’ve learned a lot of life lessons from anime because it often consists of serious and important topics that are usually hidden in the western type of cartoons.
+I’ve learned many life lessons from anime because it often consists of serious and important topics that are usually hidden in the western type of cartoons.
 The characters are multidimensional, and it is not always clear who is the hero and who is the villain.
 Even if it is, you can still sympathise with the so-called bad guys.

 I also like the richness of different anime worlds.
 It has really expanded my imagination and helped me to keep that joyful and fantasying inner child active.
-So anime has been a strong influence to my capability to be bold in life.
+Anime has had a strong influence on my capability to be bold in life.

 List of Anime I’ve Watched and Remember: